isnakie/CyberSecurityGPT/README.md

 # Cybersecurity RAG Assistant

-A local, offline cybersecurity intelligence tool combining semantic search, large language models, and expert-curated datasets (MITRE CWE + DISA STIGs).
+The goal is to create a cybersecurity tool that users can use to ask any range of cybersecurity questions from offensive to defensive by combining semantic search, large language models, and expert-curated datasets (MITRE CWE + DISA STIGs).

-Built and refined from the ground up using raw PDF reports, custom labeling, and natural language processing — this project blends traditional machine learning, modern RAG techniques, and the reality of working with unstructured, noisy cybersecurity data.
+Built from using scraped PDF reports of penetration test reports, custom labeling, natural language processing, and modern RAG techniques, and the reality of working with unstructured cybersecurity data.

 ---

 ## Overview

-This project allows users to ask cybersecurity questions in natural language and receive grounded, actionable responses based on structured data from trusted sources.
+This project allows users to ask cybersecurity questions in natural language and receive human-like responses based on structured data from trusted sources.
 It does this entirely offline using:

 - A FAISS vector store over MITRE CWE and DISA STIG content
-- Sentence embeddings from `all-mpnet-base-v2`
+- Sentence embeddings from `all-mpnet-base-v2`.
+Chosen for its reasonable size, works on limited hardware, semantic speciality, and proficient retrieval and ranking tasks.
 - A locally hosted LLM (`mistral-7b-instruct`) served via LM Studio
 - A command-line querying interface for security researchers and analysts